Market Power and Distributed Solar Integration in Microgrids under Limited Regulation: Modeling framework

 \subsection{First-level}

 The regulatory entity's payoff, equivalent to the discounted household economic surplus (HES), is given by Equation \ref{RE obj}:

-It is made up of two components: (i) the value of the demand met, which can be computed as the product of the met demand $Q_y$ (detailed in Equation \ref{DS}) and the difference between the value of lost load $\xi$ and the price $P$, and (ii) the value from feeding in household-generated electricity to the microgrid, computed as the product of the fed-in capacity $Fi_{y,d,h}$ and the feed-in tariff $FiT$.
+It is made up of two components: (i) the value of the demand met, which can be computed as the product of the met demand $Q_y$ (detailed in Equation \ref{DS}) and the difference between the value of lost load $\xi$ and the price $P$, and (ii) the value from feeding in household-generated electricity to the microgrid, computed as the product of the fed-in electricity $Fi_{y,d,h}$ and the feed-in-tariff $FiT$.
 The symbol $\gamma^{RE}$ denotes the discount rate of the regulatory entity.

 The total demand in the microgrid is expressed as $- \sum_{i\in\mathcal{I}} \min\left( 0, \Omega_{i,y} \times \sigma_{i,y,d,h}\right)$ where the symbols $\Omega_{i=0, y}$ and $\Omega_{i=1, y}$ respectively represent the number of non PV-owner households and PV-owner households in the microgrid.
 The symbol $\sigma_{i,y,d,h}$ denotes the excess electricity supply for household category $i$.
 A positive $\sigma_{i,y,d,h}$ means that household generation potential from PV exceeds its instantaneous demand, and that PV-owners can feed at most $\sigma_{i,y,d,h}$ into the microgrid.
 A negative $\sigma_{i,y,d,h}$ indicates a net demand.